 When improvisers are in fear they get stuck in processing mode, all stiff unmoving and unemotional, where it is hard to ‘make stuff up’ because there is no actual inspiration.
 In this mode all they see is the empty stage or a room above a pub, because that’s where they actually are.

-Attempting to do improv by thinking and processing is coming at it the wrong direction.
+Attempting to do improv by thinking and processing is coming at it from an unhelpful direction.
 Much better, easier, and more fun to come to it from the emotional, behavioural, physical, especially at the start of a scene.

 When you have nothing just do anything, and see what happens from there.
 Let the movement and emotions direct the mind.